 The original Prada emblem borrows heavily from the style of an Italian royal family.
 In 1919, Prada was recognized as the "Official Supplier to the Italian Royal Household."
 As a result of this recognition, the corporation is now permitted to employ the historic heraldic of the House of Savoy.

-Prada does not necessarily have a slogan, but it does have an unofficial motto.
+Prada does not necessarily have a tagline, but it does have an unofficial motto.
 “Be seen, be heard.”
-Current founder Miuccia Prada wants the brand to help people stand out from the crowd and stake a claim on the world by establishing their voice and identity through high fashion.
+Current founder Miuccia Prada wanted the Prada tagline to help people stand out from the crowd and stake a claim on the world by establishing their voice and identity through high fashion.

 4. Why is Prada so popular?